 So that is pretty much my UW photography kit as it stands today, with the rationale (that may be generous) behind it.
 The beauty of all those 1" ball mount arms and trays is that everything is so very interchangeable and flexible.
 A few investments in, and what I have can readily be transferred to the next thing.

 The Next Thing

 My wife isn't still here is she?
 What's that- 'she stopped reading after the third paragraph?'
 Good.
 Goooood.
-Well, truth be told, I have very little idea of what the future holds for me in underwater photography, except that I understand I'm addicted and I don't anticipate relinquishing that feeling any time soon.
-I suspect I may be done ebaying for a while at least, as I save my pennies and my soul for Underwater Visions to consume later on.
-I do imagine a Nauticam housing of some kind hovers in the distant future, though the camera that will go in it has not been invented yet.
-It might not even be a Sony (I haven't spent that much money on glass-yet) as Canon are now finally reaching out for a proper share of the Sony-dominated mirrorless market.
+Well, truth be told, I have very little idea of what the future holds for me in underwater photography, except that I understand I'm addicted!
+I do imagine a Nauticam housing of some kind hovers in the (hopefully) not too distant future, though quite what camera yet I don't know.
+I can't see myself making the jump to a full aluminium housing for anything less than a proper full frame rig, perhaps something like the A7r series so I can crop away merrily.